So you want to be a scientist! (Years 10 and 11)

 Attendee requirements: Open to all, but may be of greater interest to students studying dual award or individual sciences at GCSE.

-In this masterclass, we will use an interactive approach to decide upon a key scientific problem that we would like to solve and then ‘build’ a scientist who could begin to tackle the problem.
-We will consider the attributes required to enable someone to become a scientist and look to debunk any commonly held prejudices.
+In this interactive masterclass, we will consider the attributes required to enable someone to become a scientist and look to debunk any commonly held prejudices.
 We will describe the typical working week of a scientist and the ways in which research is funded.
 The session will also involve data collection and a discussion about how data is analysed, including the importance of reproducibility and replication as well as presentation for other scientists and for wider audiences including the media.
-We will meet a number of working scientists from the medical school who will describe their work and their journey to becoming who they are today.
+We will meet a number of working scientists from the College of Medical and Dental Sciences who will describe their work and their journey to becoming who they are today.
 Students will be encouraged to ask questions and to work in small teams.

 At the end of the session, students should be able to appreciate that almost anyone could be a successful scientist,and understand what a career in research involves.